scubamatrix/cn-csc107/vscode.md

 - Microsoft Python
 - Microsoft Python Debugger

-Here are some optional extensions that are useful:
+There are some optional extensions that can be useful for coding:

 - GistPad
 - Code Runner